GMT-458-Web-GIS/geogame-Egemen1945/README.md

 - **Neighbor Choices**: Below the current city, there is a list of buttons, each representing a neighboring city.
 The player selects one of these buttons as their choice.
 - **Score Display**: The player’s current score is shown below the neighbor choices, updating with each correct selection.

+## JavaScript Library Used

+This game uses **plain JavaScript** to manage the game logic, UI updates, and scoring.
+Library Leaflet will be used to add more geographical data functionality.